 If your phone has a SIM card, you may be able to buy a UK SIM card which will give you a UK phone number.
-There are also pay as you go options.
+There are pay-as-you go options for calling and data and some are quite inexpensive.
 It is best to speak with your carrier to ask what may be the best route for you to take in order to have cell service in the UK.
+We will also be communicating via the "Whatsapp" messaging system which is free as long as you are connected to wi-fi.